Illinois School Sexual Assault Lawyer

 Other forms of victimization can occur at the school regarding the abuse.
 Victims can face retaliation.
 If the school fails to intervene when personnel or students retaliate against a victim after a complaint is filed, additional liability may apply under Title IX.

 Establishing liability after a sexual assault can be daunting, especially in Illinois, where the state statutes provide the schools with immunity from civil lawsuits.
-An experienced sexual assault lawyer can help survivors overcome the Illinois Tort Immunity Act and recover their well-deserved compensation.
+An experienced sexual assault lawyer in Illinois can help survivors overcome the Illinois Tort Immunity Act and recover their well-deserved compensation.

 Questions to Consider After a School Sexual Assault